sciknoworg/OntoLearner/docs/source/learners/retrieval_model4.rst

 Text2Onto Pipeline
 -------------------

-The pipeline example focuses on **text2onto** task using the SBU-NLP learner with a local LLM model.
+The pipeline example focuses on text2onto task using the SBU-NLP learner with a local LLM model.
 It demonstrates the complete workflow from loading data, fitting the model with few-shot examples, making predictions, and evaluating the results.
-The example is structured to be easily adaptable, demonstrating how to adapt the pipeline for a different ontology or learner.

 .. code-block:: python